Functional Neural Networks: Shift invariant models for functional data with applications to EEG classification: Functional Layers

 \subsection{Functional Convolutional Neural Networks}

-The functional MLP is particularly useful if the input functions are aligned (or can be aligned via a suitable transformation of time) and the signals of interest happen at the same time instants for all measurements.
-However, under the sliding window paradigm, for high-noise data such as speech or EEG signals, it is not possible (or at least not useful) to previously register the curves, as the signal of interest may occur at any arbitrary time instant.
-In this case, MLPs are impractical as they would require many parameters to model complex patterns
+The F-MLP is particularly useful if the input functions are aligned (or can be aligned via a suitable transformation of time) and the signals of interest happen at the same time instants.
+However, under the sliding window paradigm, for high-noise data such as speech or EEG signals, it is not possible (or at least not useful) to previously register the curves, as the signal of interest may occur at any arbitrary time.
+In this case, MLPs are impractical as they would require many parameters to model complex patterns.

-For scalar input, alternative network architectures have been developed that are shift invariant and therefore capable to detect certain signals independently of their position.
+For scalar input, alternative architectures have been developed that are shift invariant and therefore capable to detect certain signals independently of their position.
 One type of neural network that is considered as ``translation invariant'' are CNNs, which we can extend to functional data as well.

-Similarly to \eqref{eq:neurons_rao}, we can define a functional convolutional layer by setting $w_{(j, k)}^{(\ell)}(s, t) = u_{(j, k)}^{(\ell)}(s - t)$ for some filter (or kernel) function $u_{(j, k)}^{(\ell)}:\R\to\R$ with support on $[-b, b]$ and bandwidth $b \in (0, 1)$, ultimately leading to
+Similarly to \eqref{eq:neurons_rao}, we can define a functional convolutional layer by setting $w_{j, k}^{\ell}(s, t) = u_{j, k}^{\ell}(s - t)$ for some filter (or kernel) function $u_{j, k}^{\ell}:\R\to\R$ with support on $[-b, b]$ and bandwidth $b \in (0, 1)$, ultimately leading to